 Use of YouTube components with advanced privacy mode

-On our website, we use components (videos) from the company YouTube, LLC 901 Cherry Ave., 94066 San Bruno, CA, a subsidiary of Google Inc., Amphitheater Parkway, Mountain View, CA 94043, USA.
-The “extended privacy mode” option provided by YouTube is enabled.
+The YouTube videos are accessed by deliberately clicking on them.
 This means that only the information required for the presentation of the videos – in other words, the information about which of our web pages you visit – is transferred to the service provider.
 If you are logged into YouTube while visiting our website, the transferred information will be assigned to your YouTube member account.
 You can prevent this by logging out of your member account before visiting our website.

 When you open a page with an embedded YouTube video, you are connected to the YouTube servers so that the content (i.e. the video) can be shown on our site via a message to your browser.

 The transfer of data to the USA is based on your consent in accordance with Article 6 (1) (1) (a) in conjunction with Article 49 (1) (a) GDPR.

 Google provides additional YouTube privacy information at the following link: https://www.google.com/intl/en/policies/privacy/

 Use of the web shop